YagoCrispim/yagocrispim/README.md

 ## Hi there 👋
 I'm Yago, FullStack developer from 🇧🇷!

-- 🖥️ I’m currently learning: Microservice Architecture and related topics.
+- 🖥️ I’m currently learning: Microservices Architecture and related topics.
 - 👯 I’m looking to collaborate with tech community.

 ### Socials